 Acknowledgments Brief acknowledgments of persons who have made genuine contributions to the manuscript and who endorse the data and conclusions should be included.
 Authors are responsible for obtaining written permission to use any copyrighted text and/or illustrations.

-This Journal accepts references according to a style based on Vancouver style (with some minor changes).
-Vancouver, a numbered style, follows rules established by the International Committee of Medical Journal Editors.
-Writing references as an ENDNOTE file will be considered as an advantage when submitting a manuscript.
-IN the text references: References should be numbered consecutively in the order in which they are first mentioned in the text (not in alphabetic order).
+This journal accepts references according to a style based on Vancouver's style (with some minor changes).
+Vancouver, a numbered style, follows the rules established by the International Committee of Medical Journal Editors.
+Writing references as an ENDNOTE file will be considered an advantage when submitting a manuscript.
+In the text references: References should be numbered consecutively in the order in which they are first mentioned in the text (not in alphabetic order).
 If the same source is cited again later in the text, the same number is used once more.
-If multiple references are cited, use a hyphen to join an inclusive range of numbers thus: 2-5.
-Use commas without spaces to separate non-inclusive numbers in a multiple citation thus: 2-5, 7, and 10.
-Identify references in text, tables, and legends by Arabic numerals in superscript with after the punctuation marks.
-References cited only in tables or figure legends should be numbered in accordance with the sequence established by the first identification in the text of the particular table or figure.
+If multiple references are cited, use a hyphen to join an inclusive range of numbers, thus 2-5.
+Use commas without spaces to separate non-inclusive numbers in multiple citations; therefore, 2-5, 7, and 10.
+Identify references in text, tables, and legends by Arabic numerals in superscript after the punctuation marks.
+References cited only in tables or figure legends should be numbered by the sequence established by the first identification in the text of the particular table or figure.
 Use the style of the examples below, which are based on the formats used by the NLM in Index Medicus.
 The titles of journals should be abbreviated according to the style used in Index Medicus.
-Use complete name of the journal for non-indexed journals.
+Use the complete name of the journal for non-indexed journals.
 Avoid using abstracts as references.
 Information from manuscripts submitted but not accepted should be cited in the text as "unpublished observations" with written permission from the source.
-Avoid citing a "personal communication" unless it provides essential information not available from a public source, in which case the name of the person and date of communication should be cited in parentheses in the text.
-When the authors write the references, please ensure that the order in text is the same as in the references section, and also ensure the spelling accuracy of the first author’s name.
+Avoid citing a "personal communication" unless it provides essential information not available from a public source, in which case the person's name and date of communication should be cited in parentheses in the text.
+When the authors write the references, please ensure that the order in the text is the same as in the references section and the spelling accuracy of the first author's name.
 Do not list the same citation twice.
-The commonly cited types of references are shown here, for other types of references such as electronic media; newspaper items, etc. please refer to ICMJE Guidelines (http://www.icmje.org or http://www.nlm.nih.gov/bsd/uniform_requirements.html ).
+The commonly cited types of references are shown here; for other types of references, such as electronic media, newspaper items, etc., please refer to ICMJE Guidelines (http://www.icmje.org or http://www.nlm.nih.gov/bsd/uniform_requirements.html ).

 Neither the editors nor the publisher are responsible for the opinions expressed by contributors.
 We reserve the right to copy-edit accepted manuscripts and put them onto our website.
 Authors should follow the relevant guidelines for the care and use of laboratory animals of their institution or national animal welfare committee.
 For the sake of transparency in regard to the performance and reporting of clinical trials, we endorse the policy of the International Committee of Medical Journal Editors to refuse to publish papers on clinical trial results if the trial was not recorded in a publicly-accessible registry at its outset.
 The register now available is http://www.clinicaltrials.govsponsored by the United States National Library of Medicine, we encourage all potential contributors to register with it.
 However, in the event that other registers become available, such as http://www.irct.ir, you will be duly notified.
 A letter of recommendation from each author’s organization should be provided with the contributed article to ensure the privacy and secrecy of research is protected.
 It is solely recommended that the authors should retain one copy of the text, tables, photographs and illustrations because rejected manuscripts will not be returned to the corresponding author(s) and the editors will not be responsible for loss or damage to photographs and illustrations sustained during mailing.
 Online submissions Manuscripts should be submitted through the Online Submission System at:http://rmm.mazums.ac.ir.
 For assistance, authors encountering problems with the Online Submission System may send an email describing the problem to rmmmazums.ac.ir, rmm.journalgmail.com, or by telephone: +98-11-33543614.
 If you submit your manuscript online, do not make a postal contribution.
 Repeated online submission for the same manuscript is strictly prohibited.